-Background: pH sensitive dendrimers attached to nanocarriers, as one of the drug release systems, has become quite popular due to their ease of manufacture in experimental conditions and ability to generate fast drug release in the targeted area.
-This kind of fast release behavior cannot be represented properly most of the existing kinetic mathematical models.
+Background: pH sensitive dendrimers attached to nanocarriers, as one of the drug release systems, have become quite popular due to their ease of manufacture in experimental conditions and the ability to generate fast drug release in the targeted area.
+This kind of fast release behavior cannot be represented properly in most of the existing kinetic mathematical models.
 Besides, these models have either no pH dependence or pH dependence added separately.
-So, they have remained one dimensional.
+Therefore,

-Objective: The aim of this study was to establish the proper analytic equation to describe the fast release of drugs from pH sensitive nanocarrier systems.
-Then, to combine it with the pH dependent equation for establishing a two-dimensional model for whole system.
+Objective: The aim of this study was to establish the proper analytic equation to describe the fast release of drugs from pH sensitive nanocarrier systems, and to combine it with the pH dependent equation for to establish a two-dimensional model for whole system.

-Result: To add a pH dependent equation, we assumed the drug release is “on” or “off” above/below specific pH value and we modified a step function to get a desired behavior.
+Result: By adding a pH dependent equation, we assumed the drug release is “on” or “off” above/below specific pH value and we modified a step function to get a desired behavior.